gitgud-software/trefoil/README.md

 2. At least one particularly long post on /biz/ broke the post Card in a way I can't reproduce yet.
 3. No image support.
 Sorry, but this is a text-only app.
 4. Webpages only open in Pebble's Webview page normally used for settings.
 This app does not open Clover, Chanu, or your web browser of choice.
+5. Can't scroll past Page 4 due to changes in the way Pebble.js handles memory.
+This is being fixed.